Bixilon/Minosoft/ReadMe.md

 - Rendering
 - Connect with any version to any server  (1.7 - latest)
 - ~~Modding~~
-- Bleeding edge performance (incredible start time of 3 - 5 seconds on modern hardware)
+- Bleeding edge performance (e.g. incredible start time)
 - Free (as far as we consider original minecraft as free) and open source
 - Easy use of multiple accounts
 - Multiple connections to servers in 1 process